Bajusz15/beacon/README.md

-# beacon
+# Beacon
 Lightweight deployment and reporting agent for self-hosted IoT devices such as Raspberry Pi.
+It polls a Git repository for new tags and deploys code when a new tag appears.

 ---